spring-io/dataflow.spring.io/content/documentation/pages/7-recipes/8-functional-apps/1-scst-function-bindings.md

 ```

-Further suppose you create a stream byusing `time` and `log-sink` in SCDF, as follows:
+Further suppose you create a stream by using `time` and `log-sink` in SCDF, as follows:

 ```
 ticktock=time | log-sink
 ```

-Then you need to configure the function bindings only on the `log-sink`, as the `time` application would have its `output` bound by using `@EnableBidning`.
+Then you need to configure the function bindings only on the `log-sink`, as the `time` application would have its `output` bound by using `@EnableBinding`.
 The following example shows how to do so:

 ```
 app.log-sink.spring.cloud.stream.function.bindings.logConsumer-in-0=input